-The advantages a DNV Safety, Construction or Class certificate brings will be appreciated for many years after a yacht first takes to the water:
+The advantages a DNV Classification, Construction or Safety Certificate brings will be appreciated for many years after a yacht first takes to the water:

 - Peace of mind: Safety is a serious business – DNV is one of the world’s most thorough classification societies.